 P.S.
 In a small proportion of cases, we find dogs that don’t share segments with other dogs we have tested, indicating the presence of a rare breed that is not part of our reference panel or possibly a true "village dog" without any purebred relatives at all.
 In these rare cases we contact the owner to find out more and let them know about their unique dog before they get their results.
 With this in-depth detective work, we are pushing science forward by identifying genetically unique groups of dogs.

 Let us know with our contact form or by email at email@example.com.

 Yes!
 Some dogs descend from other dogs that were themselves mixed breed.
 These other dogs can give small contributions to the ancestry of your dog, so small that they are no longer recognizable as any one particular breed.
 We call this portion unresolved or “Supermutt” since it confers super powers!
 Just kidding.
 But we do think supermutts really are super!

 What are “Dogs Like Newt?”

 “Dogs Like Newt” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Rescued from a shelter in Mt.
 Airy, NC (near the VA border) by Pittsburgh Aviation Animal Rescue Team and brought to another shelter in Bradford, PA (near the NY border).
 Adopted about a month later and brought back to the Pittsburgh area.
 He's obsessed with potato chips and pretty much all other snacks.
 He also enjoys long walks.”